mantidproject/mantid/docs/source/release/v6.1.0/direct_geometry.rst

 New
 ###

-- Loading of the omega-scan mode is supported for ILL instruments IN5 and PANTHER via :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` loader
+- Loading of the omega-scan mode is supported for ILL instruments IN5, PANTHER, and SHARP via :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` loader

 MSlice
 ------